adammounir/C-XOR/README.md

 # XOR-ANN-from-scratch
-**XOR prediction value using Artificial Neural Network - Coded from scratch - Using C language**
+**XOR prediction value using Artificial Neural Network - Coded from scratch - Using C language - Coded in 2021**

 This project is a first initiation to the Deep Learning field using the programmation language C.